-- Many SBHCs are located in schools serving some of the state’s most vulnerable children.
+School-based health and wellness centers are located in schools serving some of the state’s most vulnerable children.
 On campuses with SBHCs, about 70% of students receive free or reduced price meals.

 In some areas, health services are provided by mobile medical or dental vans, and in other areas, “school-linked” health centers are off campus and have formal operating agreements with schools.